Image for

 LogRun: A Running Log in Google Sheets

-I made a training log in Google Sheets!
+I made a training log for runners in Google Sheets!

 Even in the age of Fitbit, GPS running watches, and Strava, a training log in a spreadsheet is a useful tool.
 Because it’s a spreadsheet, it can be used to analyze data in ways that websites and apps can’t.
-Also, it can be incredibly motivating to set a goal and record your progression over time.
+It’s easy to share with a coach.
+And some people might find extra motivation from setting a goal and recording their progression over time in a spreadsheet.

-Update & Disclaimer: I joined the software engineering team at Strava in April, 2019!
-So although I didn’t work for Strava when I wrote this blog post, I do now!
-We’re building amazing things for athletes, and I’d encourage you to check out Strava and consider subscribing for our best features.
-It’s amazing how much motivation can come from being part of a community.
+Update: I joined the software engineering team at Strava in April, 2019!
+So although I didn't work for Strava when I wrote this blog post, I do now!
+We're building amazing things for athletes, and I'd encourage you to check out Strava and consider subscribing for our best features.
+It's amazing how much motivation can come from being part of a community.
+And whether you join Strava or not, I hope this running log spreadsheet is useful for you!

 Spreadsheet Graphs